 - Aiming to prepare a proposal for ORA 2017.

-- The Russian National Science Foundation supports international collaborative projects in the field of Urban Development, and we plan to apply for the International RNSF grant in the fall 2016.
+- The Russian National Science Foundation supports international collaborative projects in the field of Urban Development, and applied for the International RNSF grant in the fall 2016.

 ‘Three day international seminar on Institutions in Action’